 Picture this: It’s Monday morning, and your alarm clock goes off.
 You jump out of bed eager to start the workday.
-For eight hours, you provide medical aesthetic treatments to patients, helping them look and feel their best.
+For 8 hours, you provide medical aesthetic treatments to patients, helping them look and feel their best.
 At the end of the day, you feel happy, because you had a positive impact on others.

 Doesn’t that sound like an awesome career opportunity?

 The good news is there are many job opportunities for cosmetic laser technicians.
-According to the U.S. Bureau of Labor Statistics, job growth is expected to increase by 12% for skincare specialists by the year 2024!
+According to the U.S. Bureau of Labor Statistics, job growth is expected to increase by 12% for skin care specialists by the year 2024!

 The medical aesthetics field is a booming industry with no signs of slowing down.
-Last year, Americans spent over $16 billion dollars on treatments, with over 1.1 million laser hair removal treatments performed.
+Last year, Americans spent over $16 billion dollars on cosmetic treatments, with over 1.1 million laser hair removal treatments performed.

 What is a Cosmetic Laser Tech?

-Job Opportunities for Laser Techs
+Job Opportunities for Cosmetic Laser Techs

 - Medical spas.
 Cosmetic lasers compliment non-laser treatments like Botox, dermal fillers and oxygen facials.
 With recent advances in technology, medical spas are expanding their offerings to include aesthetically- and medically-based services.